Find out more about your health here from our health professionals!

 Rave on this started when many Hollywood celebrities started using placenta therapy as part of their skincare routine treatment.
 Celebrities like Kim Kardashian, Victoria Beckham, and even male celebrities like Harry Styles from One Direction have said they have been using this for their skin to get baby-soft skin.

 In Malaysia, it is rare for people to consume raw placenta.
 Usually, it comes in health supplement form and is derived from deer or sheep.
 Hence, as it is in health supplement form, any products containing placenta extract in a pharmaceutical dosage will require to be registered with the Drug Control Authority (DCA) before they are sold or used in Malaysia.

 Benefits of placenta consumption.

-Due to all these effects many skincare products recently have incorporated placenta be it from sheep or deer in their skincare or supplement products.
+Due to all these effects, many skincare products have recently incorporated placenta, be it from sheep or deer, in their skincare or supplement products.

-Caution with regards to placenta in supplement
+Caution with regard to placenta in the supplement

-Yes, it is actually all of these!
+Yes, it is indeed all of these!

 Functions of EPO in Women’s Health.

 There are various functions of EPO, such as treating eczema, a condition in which the skin becomes inflamed, itchy, scaly, and flaky due to allergies or irritation.
 Besides, it has also been used to treat acne, psoriasis, and other skin conditions.
 Which explains why it is commonly used among women since a pretty appearance is something every woman desires (1, 2, 3).